arichnad/packagemonkey/README.md

 Creating installable packages for Linux distros has always been a bit of a black art.
 There is a lot of documentation out there and it's often voluminous and not especially easy to interpret.
 When doing packaging by hand there are also many ways to go wrong.

-Packagemonkey is intended to make packaging simpler, and enable the creation of multiple different types of package including deb, RPM, ebuild, Arch and PET.
+Packagemonkey is intended to make packaging simpler, and enable the creation of multiple different types of package including deb, RPM, ebuild, Arch, PET and TXZ.

 Installation
 ------------